Empirical Analysis of Pull Requests for Google Summer of Code: Results

-The analysis of the second research question show that while majority of the contributions are code intensive, there was a significant part of the pull request that involves changes to the documentation files and restructuring the organization of the code base.
+The analysis of the second research question shows that while majority of the contributions are code-intensive, a significant portion of the pull requests involves changes to the documentation files and restructuring the organization of the codebase.
 This may also indicate the need to emphasize the variety of contributions student can make to open source.